The Personality Profile of Vice President Dick Cheney

 An abstract of the study is available at http://www.immelman.us/news/dick-cheney-personality-profile/

-Upon reading Barton Gellman present article (“Cheney uncloaks his frustration with Bush,” Washington Post, Aug.
-13, 2009), I was astonished by the extent to which key points in his report substantiated core findings of our psychological investigation of Dick Cheney.
+Upon reading Barton Gellman’s article (“Cheney uncloaks his frustration with Bush”) in the Aug.
+13, 2009 issue of the Washington Post, I was astonished by the degree to which key points in his report substantiated core findings of our psychological investigation of Dick Cheney.

 Note: Pertinent parts of Gellmann’s article are excerpted at http://www.immelman.us/news/cheney-profile-in-the-works/